 In 1910, the French colonial administration enforced chữ Quốc ngữ in Vietnamese public literature.
 They also tried to replace Vietnamese with French, but they didn’t succeed, given several French-like words in Vietnamese such as ghi-đông (in French: guidon, meaning a bike handlebar), cát-sét (in French: la cassette, meaning cassette).

 Chữ Quốc ngữ then was taught massively in primary schools.
 Hundreds of thousands of textbooks for primary education began to be published in chữ Quốc ngữ.
 This gave a chance for chữ Quốc ngữ to become popular in Vietnam.

-Nowadays, the modern Vietnamese language still uses chữ Quốc ngữ that includes 29 main characters and five-tone marks.
+Nowadays, the modern Vietnamese language still uses chữ Quốc ngữ which includes 29 main characters and five-tone marks.
 There are also many letter combinations, diphthongs, and triphthongs.
-Chữ Quốc ngữ is spoken by about 90% of the Vietnamese population, together with other minority languages such as Ê Đê, Hmong.
+Chữ Quốc ngữ is spoken by about 90% of the Vietnamese population, together with other minority languages such as Ê Đê and Hmong.

 The Vietnamese alphabet consists of 29 letters, splitting into 12 vowels and 17 consonants.

 The consonants in Vietnamese are not categorized in classes as in the Thai alphabet.
 Many consonants have a similar pronunciation to the English consonants, such as b, g, l.
 Some Vietnamese consonants have different pronunciations from the English consonants, such as c (pronounced as /k/), d (pronounced as /z/), s (pronounced as /sh/).

 The Vietnamese language also has its own consonants and vowels, such as đ (consonants), ă, â, ê, ô, ơ, ư (vowels).
 English consonants f, j, w, and z are not used in Vietnamese writing.